vizicist/oscutil/README.md

 A simple OSC server to send MIDI messages.
 It listens on an OSC port for messages of the form:

     /midi {status} {data1} {data2}

+and sends a MIDI message to a MIDI port.

-The {data1} and/or {data2} can be omitted if the status byte is for MIDI messages of only 1 or 2 bytes.
+The {data1} and/or {data2} can be omitted if the status byte is for a MIDI message of only 1 or 2 bytes.

 Options of osc2midi:
 <pre>
   -list
         list MIDI I/O
-  -output string
+  -midiport string
-        MIDI Output Name
+        MIDI port Name
-  -port int
+  -oscport int
         OSC port
   -verbose
         verbose mode